earthlab/earthpy/docs/get-started.rst

 Get Started With Earthpy
 ========================

 Earthpy is a python package devoted to working with spatial and remote sensing data.
-Earthpy Also contains an IO module that supports downloading data for the earth lab earth analytics courses.
+Earthpy also contains an IO module that supports downloading data for the earth lab earth analytics courses.

 Earthpy Modules
 ---------------